 I included a picture of the CW9 alongside a Ruger LCR.
-Most of us have shot, owned, or handled 2" snubbies, so the size comparison should be familiar.
+Most of us have shot, owned, or at least handled 2" snubbies, so the size comparison should be familiar.
 Some may find themselves deciding between a small frame revolver and a semi automatic for their self defense needs.

-Once again.....most of us are familiar with 2" snub nosed revolvers, but few of us really enjoy shooting them.
-A lot of us own them, carry them, or keep them at hand for home defense, but based on what I see at the range I would say that most of us don't shoot them a lot.
-This is due to the recoil of these small lightweight guns.
-They're harder to shoot due to the short sighting radius, small grips and recoil.
-We all like fun guns and nice little groups, so these guns don't make it out to the range like their larger brethren.
+Once again... most of us are familiar with 2" snub nosed revolvers, but few people actually enjoy shooting them.
+A lot of us own them, carry them, or keep them at hand for home defense.
+Based upon what I see at the range, I would say that the majority of gun owners don't shoot them a lot.
+This is largely because they're harder to use due to the short sighting radius, small grips and recoil.
+We all like fun guns and nice little groups, so these snubbies don't make it out to the range like their larger brethren.
 Most new gun owners will simply hate shooting 2" revolvers.

 I don't think that will be a problem with the 9mm handgun pictured above.
-The CW9 is a lightweight small-medium sized lightweight handgun.
-Unlike a J frame (and I know the LCR isn't a J frame) revolver the CW9 is a pleasure to shoot.
+The CW9 is a lightweight small-medium sized pistol.
+Unlike a J frame (and I know the LCR isn't a J frame) revolver, the Kahr is a pleasure to shoot.

-The grip reminds me a lot of M1911's.
-The shape and feel is similar although the grip is of course a bit shorter and more narrow.
-I have medium sized hands and have no problem getting my hand wrapped around the gun when the mag is inserted.
-As you see above the magazines have an extension for your pinkie and the grip fits small to medium sized hands pretty well.
-The 7 rnd mags are shown, but an 8 rnd magazine is available, and it adds a little more in length.
+The grip reminds me a lot of a M1911's.
+The shape and feel is similar, although the frame is of course a bit shorter and more narrow.
+I have medium sized hands and have no problem getting all of my fingers on the gun, when the mag is inserted.
+As you see above, the magazines have an extension for your pinkie, and the pistol's grip fits small to medium sized hands pretty well.
+The 7 rnd mags are shown.
+An 8 rnd magazine is available, and is slightly longer.

 The controls are what you would expect.
 The trigger, slide lock, and magazine release are all where they should be.
-The ergonomics are very good on this gun, and I feel that it's a very comfortable pistol to handle.
-Like most shooters the majority of my range time is with full sized handguns.
-They are generally what I enjoy the most, and ammo is expensive.
-Regardless of that I find this small-medium sized semi auto comfortable and fun to shoot.
+The ergonomics are very good on the CW9, and I feel that it's a very comfortable pistol to handle.
+As with the vast majority of shooters, most of my range time is with full sized handguns.
+Ammo is expensive, and they're what I enjoy the most.
+Regardless of that, I find this small-medium sized semi auto comfortable and fun to shoot.
 I would estimate that it gets shot at least every 4-6 weeks.

 The recoil is not bad with this lightweight gun.
 Beginners are going to feel it, but I doubt that they'll be unable to deal with it.
-Those that shoot regularly won't even think about it.
-I find that it has just enough recoil to make it interesting to shoot but not hard enough to effect accuracy or enjoyability. +P's aren't even bad in this gun.
+Those that shoot regularly won't even think about the recoil.
+I find that it kicks just enough to be interesting to shoot, but not hard enough to effect accuracy or enjoyability. +P's aren't even bad in this gun.
 Follow up shots are reasonably fast, but I have to admit that I find myself able to shoot quicker with pistols that have shorter trigger pulls and resets.
 That's the price that you sometimes pay for the added safety of a long DAO trigger.

-The magazine release was a worry when the gun was first purchased.
-The mag release was very stiff and the magazines didn't drop free when the release was pressed.
-It loosened up within a few hundred rnds, and the mags now drop free without any problem.
-I have heard that others have had the same experience.
+The magazine release was a worry when this gun was first purchased.
+The button was very stiff, and the magazines didn't drop free when the release was pressed.
+It loosened up within a few hundred rounds, and the mags now drop free without any problem.
+I have learned that others have had the same experience.

-I have read that some people have had issues with the magazine release being accidentally pressed while shooting or while carrying their CCW gun.
+I've read that some people have had issues with the magazine release being accidentally pressed while shooting, or while carrying their CCW gun.
 One gentleman wrote about his pistol losing it's mag when he was driving/putting on his seat belt.
-He later found himself walking around the store without his Glock's magazine.
-It was laying in his front seat.
-I haven't had any issues with the mag release being accidentally depressed.
-Maybe it's luck or maybe it's my choice in holsters.
-Perhaps it's a good gun design, or maybe it's the love handle locking it in place.
+He later found himself walking around a store without his Glock's magazine.
+It was laying on his front seat.
+I haven't had any issues with the CW9's magazine release being accidentally depressed, or losing a mag.
+It could be luck, or maybe it's my choice in holsters.
+Perhaps it's a good gun design, or maybe it's the love handles locking the magazine in place.
 We'll never know.
 It's worth mentioning that none of the stories that I mentioned above delt with Kahrs.

 The CW9 weighs a little under 16oz and carries very well.
-I generally use a Crossbreed Supertuck or Galco Classic Lite shoulder holster.
+I generally use a Crossbreed Supertuck, or Galco Classic Lite shoulder holster.
 Both work well.
 I also have a Galco Stow-In-Go IWB holster, but I find that I need to wear an extra layer unless I want the gun to print.
-Retention is very good without all of these holsters, but I will say that I'm not doing a lot of running, jumping, climbing, etc. If you're carrying at work, and your job requires these motions, then you may want something different.
+Retention is very good with all of these holsters, but I will admit that I'm not doing a lot of running, jumping, climbing, etc. If you're carrying at work, and your job requires these motions, then you may want something different.